 This recipe cooks up in a jiffy and highlights the best of my spring garden: The Mighty Snow Pea.
 My husband

 abhors does not care for frozen peas but when I put a plate of this down in front of him it gets inhaled.
 I made this once for a healthy date night carpet picnic, and to be honest he was quite piggy about the peas.
 I only got a few.

 You can also snap the bottom tip off if you want, though it’s fine to eat.
 As you can see in the photo, my method is pretty slapdash.
 I just pull the string off until it breaks and leave the rest.
 I spend a lot of time in the kitchen and practical trumps “perfect” most of the time.

-- 2-4 slices of bacon
+- 2-4 slices bacon

-- ½ pound of snow peas, strings removed
+- 1 pound snow peas strings removed

 - salt and pepper to taste